pmeeny/CI-MS1-RestaurantWebsite/README.md

 <br>

 # Deployment
-The website was developed using initally the Gitpod IDE, but then I switched to use the Visual Studio Code IDE due to the extensibility of the Visual Studio Code IDE and I plan on using this IDE for future projects.
+The website was developed using initially the Gitpod IDE, but then I switched to use the Visual Studio Code IDE due to the extensibility of the Visual Studio Code IDE and I plan on using this IDE for future projects.

 The source code is stored in GIT in the repo: pmeeny/CodeInstitute-MilestoneProject1-RestaurantWebsite(master branch)